Nitrokey/nitrokey-documentation/nethsm/administration.rst

 Namespaces
 ~~~~~~~~~~

+*Namespaces* were introduced in software version 1.1.
+When migrating from an earlier version of the software, all existing users and keys will be without a Namespace.

-*Namespaces* group the keys and users on a NetHSM into subsets.
+*Namespaces* group keys and users on a NetHSM into subsets.
-Users can only see and use keys in the same namespace.
+Users can only see and use keys in the same Namespace and can only see users in the same Namespace.
+It is not possible to see users and to see and use keys of other Namespaces.
-When a new user is created, it inherits the namespace of the user that created it.
+When a new user is created, it inherits the Namespace of the user that created it.
-It is not possible to see users of other namespaces.

-Users with the *Administrator* `Role <administration.html#roles>`__ are also referred to as *R-Administrator* if they are not in a namespace, or *N-Administrator* if they are in a namespace.
+Users with the *Administrator* `Role <administration.html#roles>`__ are also referred to as *R-Administrator* if they are not in a Namespace, or *N-Administrator* if they are in a Namespace.

 Special rules apply to *R-Administrator* users:
-They can set the namespace for new users, list all users and query the namespace of a user.
+They can set the Namespace for new users, list all users and query the Namespace of a user.
 Also, the NetHSM configuration can only be accessed by *R-Administrator* users.

-To be able to generate keys and users in a namespace, the namespace needs to be created by an *R-Administrator* user.
+To be able to generate keys and users in a Namespace, the Namespace needs to be created by an *R-Administrator* user.
-Once the namespace has been created, *R-Administrator* users can no longer create new users in that namespace.
+Once the Namespace has been created, *R-Administrator* users can no longer create new users in that Namespace.
-Therefore, it is necessary to create an *N-Administrator* user for the namespace before creating the namespace.
+Therefore, it is necessary to create an *N-Administrator* user for the Namespace before creating the Namespace.
-*R-Administrator* users can also delete a namespace with all contained keys.
+*R-Administrator* users can also delete a Namespace with all contained keys.

-When migrating from an earlier version of the software without the namespace concept (1.0), all existing users and keys will be without a namespace.

 List Namespaces
 ^^^^^^^^^^^^^^^

-List the namespaces on the NetHSM.
+List the Namespaces on the NetHSM.

 The list can be retrieved as follows.